QUT-AMS/Constitution/Role-Descriptions.md

 - Writes short event reflections summarizing what worked well, what can be improved, and key audience feedback for future planning.

-## Video & Presentation Facilitator
+## Presentation Facilitator
 > [!NOTE]
 > Previous experience not required, 2-4 hours per week, in-person event attendance expected

-The Video & Presentation Facilitator is responsible for creating, managing, and running event slide decks, coordinating content from relevant teams, and ensuring presentations are visually consistent and smoothly delivered.
+The Presentation Facilitator is responsible for creating, managing, and running event slide decks, coordinating content from relevant teams, and ensuring presentations are visually consistent and smoothly delivered.

 Responsibilities:
 - Creates and manages event slide decks, ensuring they are clear, visually appealing, and consistent with club branding.